ASSERT-KTH/jdbl/README.md

 ## Why is JDBL different?

-Existing debloat tools for Java (e.g., Proguard) are rather conservative when removing API members because they rely on static analysis.
+Existing debloating tools for Java (e.g., Proguard) are rather conservative when removing API members because they rely on static analysis.
 In contrast, JDBL takes advantage of dynamic analysis to shrink all the bytecode that is not used during a particular execution trace.
 This way, JDBL outperforms competitors by removing more unnecessary while keeping the desired functionality.
 JDBL is fully automatic; no configuration is required.

 ## Usage